At 1.2 million acres in size, Otero Mesa is the largest and wildest grassland left on public lands in America.

 The campaign to preserve Otero Mesa has been ongoing since 2001, and the Coalition for Otero Mesa has led the way in preserving this Serengeti of the Southwest.
-At 1.2 million acres in size and with over 1,000 native plant and animal species, Otero Mesa is the largest and wildest grassland left on public lands in America.
+At 1.2 million acres in size and with varied native plant and animal species, Otero Mesa is the largest and wildest grassland left on public lands in America.
 Almost 500,000 acres of Otero Mesa qualify for Wilderness designation, making it the largest potential wilderness area left in New Mexico.
-Thousands of ancient archeological sites can be found in Otero Mesa, including on Alamo Mountain, where petroglyphs date back 1500 years.
+Thousands of ancient archeological sites can be found in Otero Mesa, including on Alamo Mountain, where petroglyphs date back 1,500 years.
 Furthermore, the Salt Basin aquifer, which underlies Otero Mesa, is considered to be the state’s largest, untapped freshwater resource.

 Approximately 30% of the entire Chihuahuan Desert eco-region lies north of the U.S./Mexico Border in southern New Mexico and western Texas.
 Only 2.5% of the entire Desert, comprising 390,600 square miles in Mexico and the United States is under formal protection.
 The majority of publicly held lands within this region are in New Mexico.